skyv04/drafted-blog-posts/flex_with_ib_for_hpc_workloads.md

-# Scaling Out CycleCloud SLURM Cluster with InfiniBand on Azure VMSS Flex: Empowering High-Performance Computing Workflows
+# High-Scale HPC Workloads on Azure: Scaling Out CycleCloud Cluster to Land on Azure VMSS Flexible with InfiniBand

 ## Introduction